karstenw/FMPasteBox/README.md

 + Put the text field contents onto the FileMaker clipboard.
  + This translates the text field back to FileMaker clipboard format.
 The target format is set by the menu.

+A compiled application can be downloaded from my dropbox: [https://goo.gl/3cacFR](https://goo.gl/3cacFR)